2 The History of Artificial Intelligence

 2.3.2 3.2 The Limits of Pure Reasoning

 Symbolic systems excelled in narrow, well-structured domains but struggled wherever the world was messy.
-Joseph Weizenbaum’s ELIZA (1966) produced strikingly human dialogue by pattern matching alone, which revealed how easily people attribute understanding to shallow systems.
+Joseph Weizenbaum’s ELIZA (1966) produced strikingly human dialogue by pattern matching alone, which revealed how easily people attribute understanding to shallow systems, an effect now called the ELIZA effect.
 Meanwhile, early machine translation efforts foundered on ambiguity and context, and a 1966 report by the Automatic Language Processing Advisory Committee concluded that the work had not delivered, cutting funding sharply.
 The deeper problem was that encoding common sense by hand proved enormous, a difficulty later known as the knowledge acquisition bottleneck.
-Reasoning algorithms also faced combinatorial explosion: search spaces grew faster than any computer of the era could handle.

 2.4 4.
 The First AI Winter